5 Tech Skills Your Sales Team Needs NOW

 They could be checklists, guides, videos, or mini-online courses.
 These digital downloads can then be promoted both organically and via highly-targeted “lead ads” on the Meta platforms (FB and IG).

 Another highly effective inbound lead generation strategy is hosting live webinars for trade buyers.
 For this strategy to be effective, the content being shared in the webinar should be highly specialized and sought after by the trade buyers.
-For example, you might host a webinar featuring your winemaker sharing some highly technical information about their use of oak or their blending strategies.
+For example, you might host a webinar featuring your winemaker sharing some highly technical information in tech skills about their use of oak or their blending strategies.
 Most buyers have something in common: they want to learn and advance in their careers.

 Wineries, distilleries, breweries, cideries, meaderies, and RTDs all have something to offer the trade buyer community.